P-p-H-d/mlib/README.md

 ##### M_HASH_UP(hash, value)

-Update the 'hash' variable with the given 'value' by incorporating the 'value' within the 'hash'. 'value' can be up to a 'size_t' variable.
+Update the 'hash' variable with the given 'value' by incorporating the 'value' within the 'hash'.
+`value` can be up to a `size_t` variable.

 ##### uint32_t m_core_rotl32a (uint32_t x, uint32_t n)